cvent/octopus-deploy-cookbook/README.md

 - :tentacle_name: Optional custom name for Tentacle.
 Defaults to the Chef node name
 - :service_user: Optional service user name.
 Defaults to Local System
 - :service_password: Password for service user
+- :public_dns: Optional DNS/IP value to use when registring with the octopus server.
+Defaults to node['fqdn']

 #### Examples